1cbyc/password-generator-v4/README.md

 2. include options for character sets (lowercase, uppercase, digits, symbols).
 3. allow users to specify the length and complexity.

-that said, i have to make the main module i will use to manage the program flow. then, build the randomness module for generating secure random integers. after which i will design the password generation module to help me with constructing passwords based on what the user defined for it. that said, i am thinking i should add a confog
+that said, i have to make the main module i will use to manage the program flow. then, build the randomness module for generating secure random integers. after which i will design the password generation module to help me with constructing passwords based on what the user defined for it. that said, i am thinking i should add a configuration file